Just imagine how wonderful it is to see the processes automated in such a way, that the work would not stop once it has entered the pipeline!

 - E-forms save time

-On average, digital forms took 40% less time to complete than their paper counterparts – data can be quickly copied across the document; manual calculations, such as risk scoring, financial assessments can be automated, and it’s simply faster to type than to write.
-Additionally, forms can dynamically change depending on the circumstances (e.g. irrelevant fields can be hidden).
+On average, digital forms took 40% less time to complete than their paper counterparts – data can be quickly copied across the document.
+Manual calculations, such as risk scoring, financial assessments can we actually can automate, and it’s simply faster to type than to write.
+Additionally, forms can dynamically change depending on the circumstances.

-Utilizing e-forms is one of the easiest way to bring a piece of automation into the business process, which would bring value almost immediately.
+Utilizing e-forms is one of the easiest ways to bring a piece of automation into the business process, which would bring value almost immediately.

-As a part of integrated Self Serve portal, Azati has developed online application forms entry for process of insurance application management, that includes initial form submission, missing information gathering process, process of decision making, and insurance quote acceptance process.
+Azati developed online application forms entry for automated process of application management : initial form submission, missing information gathering process, process of decision making, and insurance quote acceptance process.